plausible/docs/docs/excluding.md

 When using [Adblock Plus](https://adblockplus.org/), you can follow these steps to make sure that you exclude yourself from being counted in the stats.

-Go into your Adblock Plus settings and click on the "**Advanced**" in the left hand side menu.
+Go into your Adblock Plus settings and click on "**Advanced**" in the left hand side menu.
 Scroll down to the "**My Filter List**" section.

 Insert the following rule and click on the "**Add**" button.
 Remember to change `yourdomain.com` with the domain name where you installed Plausible Analytics.